lndecastro/Teaching_with_AI/TaLwAI/Module1_TLFramework.md

 In this program, you will create a **Teaching with AI Workspace**, which will evolve across Modules 1–8.

-> **Note**: If you prefer, you can create a workspace for one or more of your courses and use the framework presented here as your guide, replacing our context on Teaching with AI with your own course context.
+> **Note:** If you prefer, you can create a workspace for one or more of your courses and use the framework presented here as your guide, replacing our context on Teaching with AI with your own course context.

 You may choose any platform, for example: